datanav/docs/best-practice.rst

 • By decoupling data from original sources, point-to-point integrations within Sesam can be avoided, thus fewer connections results in lower maintenance costs.
 In addition, data is available without concern for the original source
 • All logic related to connecting and enriching data is only done once
-• Data in Global datasets are re-used, which saves work and makes adding new integrations easier
+• Data in global datasets are re-used, which saves work and makes adding new integrations easier
 • Only one look-up, instead of having to “look for data” in various datasets
 • Input datasets can be kept raw and as similar to the real source as possible, independent of how the data will be used, thus avoiding “early binding”
-• Adding additional integrations further refines the global datasets, and therefore continuously improves the data quality
+• Adding additional integrations further refines the global datasets and therefore continuously improves the data quality

 A data model without global datasets might look like the figure below.
 This example consists of four sources and three target systems only.
 Generally, it will be a lot more complicated.